YaShuHee/OpenClassrooms_Project_2/README.md

 # [EN] [Books to scrape](https://books.toscrape.com) scraping Python script

 ## Features
-* Scrape a product page from the [Books to scrape](https://books.toscrape.com) website using BeautifulSoup4.
+* Scrape a category page from the [Books to scrape](https://books.toscrape.com) website using BeautifulSoup4.

+* Implement an object from **CategoryScraper** class that scrape the books list from a given category.

-* Implement an ETL (extract - transform - load) process :
+* Implement an object from **ProductScraper** class that scrape informations for each books from the category, using an ETL (extract - transform - load) process :
     1. Extract the data from the page.
     2. Transform the data so they fit the CSV file format.
     3. Write a CSV with following characteristics :